-- 13. Responsibility for the effective implementation of the equality scheme lies with the Council of the University.
+- 15. Responsibility for the effective implementation of the equality scheme lies with the Council of the University.
 The Vice-Chancellor is accountable to the Council for the development, implementation, maintenance and review of the equality scheme in accordance with Section 75 and Schedule 9 of the Northern Ireland Act 1998.
-The Chief People Officer oversees and reviews the implementation of the Scheme. - All questions or comments regarding the equality scheme should be directed to Angela Getty, Section Leader for Equality, Diversity and Inclusion.
-The Equality, Diversity and Inclusion section will respond as soon as possible. - 15.
-Employees' job descriptions include the requirement for all staff to comply with the University's Equal Opportunities Policy.
-Additionally, Line Managers have specific responsibility for ensuring compliance within their own area. - 16.
-The University prepares an annual report on the progress it has made on implementing the arrangements set out in this equality scheme to discharge its Section 75 statutory duties (that is, Section 75 annual progress report). - 17.
-The Section 75 annual progress report is sent to the Equality Commission by 31 August each year and follows guidance on annual reporting issued by the Equality Commission. - 18.
-Progress on the delivery of Section 75 statutory duties is reported to the University's Council and will also be included in the University's annual report. - 19.
+The Chief People Officer oversees and reviews the implementation of the Scheme. - 16.
+All questions or comments regarding the equality scheme should be directed to Angela Getty, Section Leader for Equality, Diversity and Inclusion (please see front cover for contact details).
+The Equality, Diversity and Inclusion section will respond as soon as possible. - 17.
+Employees' job descriptions include the requirement for all staff to comply with the University's Equal Opportunities policy.
+Additionally, line managers have specific responsibility for ensuring compliance within their own area. - 18.
+The University prepares an annual report on the progress it has made on implementing the arrangements set out in this equality scheme to discharge its Section 75 statutory duties (Section 75 annual progress report). - 19.
+The Section 75 annual progress report is sent to the Equality Commission by 31 August each year and follows guidance on annual reporting issued by the Equality Commission. - 20.
+Progress on the delivery of Section 75 statutory duties is reported to the University's Council and will also be included in the University's annual report. - 21.
 The latest Section 75 annual progress report is available from the Equality, Diversity and Inclusion section.
-It is also available on our Equality of Opportunity and Good Relations web page. - 20.
-The University liaises with the Equality Commission to review progress on the implementation of its equality scheme, for example by submitting annual progress reports.
+It is also available at: - ulster.ac.uk/peopleandculture/employee-benefits/equality-diversity/equality-scheme

-- 21. The University is currently developing an action plan to promote equality of opportunity and good relations. - 22.
+- 22. The University liaises with the Equality Commission to review progress on the implementation of its equality scheme, for example by submitting annual progress reports. - 23.
+The University is developing an action plan to promote equality of opportunity and good relations. - 24.
 The action plan is being developed and prioritised on the basis of an audit of inequalities.
-The audit of inequalities gathered and analysed information across the Section 75 categories2 to identify any inequalities that may exist for service users and those affected by University policies. - 23.
-The action plan will last for five years in order to align with the University's corporate planning cycle.
+The audit of inequalities gathered and analysed information across the Section 75 categories to identify any inequalities that may exist for service users and those affected by University policies. - The action plan will last for five years in order to align with the University's corporate planning cycle.
 Implementation of the action measures will be incorporated into the University's business planning process.
-The Chief People Officer will oversee and review the implementation of the Action Plan. - 24.
-The University will consult on its action plan before it is sent to the Equality Commission (the Commission). - 25.
-The University will monitor progress on the delivery of the action measures annually and update the action plan if considered appropriate, to ensure that it remains effective and relevant to its functions and activities. - 26.
+The Chief People Officer will oversee and review the implementation of the Action Plan. - 26.
+The University will consult on its action plan before it is sent to the Equality Commission (the Commission). - 27.
+The University will monitor progress on the delivery of the action measures annually and update the action plan if considered appropriate, to ensure that it remains effective and relevant to its functions and activities. - 28.
 The University will inform the Commission of any changes or amendments to its action plan and will also include this information in its Section 75 annual progress report to the Equality Commission.
-Its Section 75 annual progress report will incorporate information on progress the University made in implementing its action plans or action measures. - 27.
+Its Section 75 annual progress report will incorporate information on progress the University made in implementing its action plans/action measures. - 29.
 Once finalised, the action plan will be available from the Equality, Diversity and Inclusion section.
-It will also be available on our web page.
+It will also be available at: - ulster.ac.uk/peopleandculture/employee-benefits/equality-diversity/strategies-and-action-plans

-2 See paragraph 1 and Appendix 2 of this equality scheme for a list of these categories.
+&lt;sup>2 See paragraph 1 and Appendix 2 of this equality scheme for a list of these categories.